-Round Robin Betting Explained: How Round Robins Work
+Round Robin Betting Explained: How Round Robin Parlays Work

 Round robins create multiple smaller parlays from your selections, offering partial payouts when some legs lose.